Harry Winks: Early career

 Winks is a product of the Tottenham Hotspur youth system.
 During the 2013–14 season, he regularly trained with the first-team squad and was named on the senior bench for the first time in a Premier League tie against Liverpool on 30 March 2014, remaining an unused substitute in a 4–0 loss at Anfield.
 On 27 July 2014, Winks signed his first professional contract with Tottenham; according to Winks, Mauricio Pochettino said that he wanted to sign Winks immediately after watching videos of his performances.
-He made his first team debut on 27 November 2014 in the UEFA Europa League group against FK Partizan in a 1–0 home win at White Hart Lane, replacing Paulinho after 87 minutes.
+He made his first team debut on 27 November 2014 in the UEFA Europa League group against Partizan in a 1–0 home win at White Hart Lane, replacing Paulinho after 87 minutes.

 On 6 July 2015, Winks signed a new contract with Tottenham until 2018, with the option of an additional year.
 He was given the number 29 shirt, which was included on the club's list of first-team numbers.
-Winks made his first appearance of the season as a late substitute in a 3–1 win against Qarabağ FK.
+Winks made his first appearance of the season as a late substitute in a 3–1 win against Qarabağ.